nka11/bootweb/doc/AppServer.md

 In order to start any webserver, you need some basic code to make a service listen on a port and answer to requests.

-Bootweb handles many aspects of a webserver and comes with a buitin authentication and ACL system.
+Bootweb handles many aspects of a webserver (HTTP Server) and comes with a buitin authentication and ACL system.

 This assumes you have created some directory structure to host the resources of your server.